 Norse mythology in general, however, is pretty short on magpies.
 There are ravens, of course, as Odin’s pets, eagles (Odin again, but also several giants), and falcons (Freyja and/or Frigga has a falcon or hawk-shape that Loki borrows).
 No magpies, and believe me, I’ve looked.

-Another UPG suggests that Skadi’s bird is the owl, especially snowy owls.
+Other modern pagans make owls, especially snowy owls, Skadi’s birds.
 These deadly and silent hunters would be a good fit for the bow-hunting goddess on her snowshoes or skis.
 As a circumpolar bird, too, it shares the goddess’ habitat.
 Like the magpie, the black-and-white markings could be interpreted symbolically.
 (Their competitors include several types of eagle; Skadi’s father Thiazi was able to shape-shift to eagle form.)

 I am quite fond of magpies, and when I lived in England I got almost superstitious about them – if I saw a magpie it was going to be a good day.
 This despite the fact that they pulled out the plant tags in my garden, and of course they are predators, who kill other birds.